bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 This one was a bit easier to make perform since it didn't require pixel manipulation.
 It did prove a bit difficult though when I added the motion blur effect where I initially got some weird trails after the stars.
-These were a bit hard to get rid of entirely and varies depending on browser and are caused by how transparency is calculated in the browser implementation.
+These were a bit hard to get rid of entirely and varied depending on browser.
+After a bit of Googling I found out that they are caused by how transparency is calculated in the browser implementation.
 In the end I got it to work fine, at least in Chrome by setting the background color on the canvas element to black using CSS.

 ### The Fire effect